guilherme-michels/guilherme-michels/README.md

 Graduating in Software Engineering at Univates

 I'm a Javascript Developer from Lajeado, RS - Brazil;
-Skills: React, React-Native, Javascript, Typescript, NodeJS, and others;
+Skills: React, React-Native, Typescript, NodeJS, and others;

 [LinkedIn](https://www.linkedin.com/in/guilherme-michels/)